azamb/docs-engineering-matrix/product.md

 - Actively participates in Scrum (Standup, Sprint planning, Team retrospective).
 - Understands the importance and purpose of the cadences of the methodology.
 - Understands how their work gets released to production.
-- Practices continuous delivery to production.
+- Practices continuous delivery.
+Takes ownership of testing and releasing their work to production.

 #### Senior